GovTechSG/govtech-free-access/eligibility.md

 -->

 ?> **Note:** If you are in an eligible role and team but still do not have access to licenses under Free Access, this might be because we have limited licenses available as part of this pilot.
 We regularly clean up and reassign unused licenses to our colleagues who need it.
-Please read [Inactive Users](#inactive-users) section for more information.
+Refer to [Inactive Users](#inactive-users) section for more information.

 ## Inactive Users